samsonjs/lake/Readme.md

 Tests
 =====

-The last interesting make task runs tests:
+There are a few tests right now and more are on the way.
+Run them like so:

     $ make test

-There are a few tests right now and more should be coming.

 Special Forms
 =============